-The Wailua-Kapa'a Neighborhood Association (W-KNA) does not support this Land Use Boundary Amendment.
-There are many unresolved issues in the DEIS along with indications that the project would have significant impacts (in spite of the need for affordable housing and the value of siting urban expansion adjacent to the Kapaa town core).
+The Sierra Club Kaua'i Group of the Hawai'i Chapter opposes this Land Use Boundary Amendment.
+There are many unresolved issues in the DEIS and the project will have significant impacts (in spite of the need for affordable housing and the value of siting urban expansion adjacent to the Kapaa town core).